 Benefit Description You pay Covered medications and supplies (cont.)
-High Option Standard Option Prescription Contraceptives For Tier 1 you pay Nothing.
-For Tier 1 you pay Nothing.
+Standard Option Prescription Contraceptives For Tier 1 you pay Nothing.
 Tier 1 prescription contraceptive pills, patches, the ring and the morning after pill will be covered at a preferred pharmacy under the preventative benefit.
-For Tier 2 and Tier 3 are subject to the Tier 2 or Tier 3 prescription drug copayment For Tier 2 and Tier 3 are subject to the Tier 2 or Tier 3 prescription drug copayment Tier 2 or Tier 3 prescription contraceptive pills, patches, ring and morning after pill are covered under the prescription drug benefit.
+Tier 2 or Tier 3 prescription contraceptive pills, patches, ring and morning after pill are covered under the prescription drug benefit.
 FDA approved over the counter contraceptive products (including but not limited to condoms, sponges, and spermicide) are also covered for women with a prescription at a preferred pharmacy under the preventative benefit. with a \$0 copayment.
 Coverage is limited to one package per month.
-For FDA approved over the counter contraceptives you pay nothing.
+For Tier 2 and Tier 3 are subject to the Tier 2 or Tier 3 prescription drug copayment For FDA approved over the counter contraceptives you pay nothing.
 One type of contraceptive pharmacy product is covered per month.
 You must have a prescription and coverage is limited to women only.
-Not Covered High Option Standard Option • Drugs and supplies for cosmetic purposes All Charges All Charges • Drugs to enhance athletic performance • Drugs obtained at a non-plan pharmacy, except for out-of-area emergencies • Vitamins, nutrients and food supplements even if a physician prescribes or administers them except for those listed in the Covered medications and supplies section • Non-prescription medicines • Drugs for which there is a non-prescription equivalent available • Medical supplies, such as dressings & antiseptics Note: Physician prescribed over-the-counter and prescription drugs approved by the FDA to treat tobacco dependence are covered under the tobacco cessation benefit.
-(See page 35)
+Not Covered Standard Option Drugs and supplies for cosmetic purposes All Charges • Drugs to enhance athletic performance • • Drugs obtained at a non-plan pharmacy, except for out-of-area emergencies Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them • Non-prescription medicines Drugs for which there is a non-prescription equivalent available Medical supplies, such as dressings & antiseptics Note: Physician prescribed over-the-counter and prescription drugs approved by the FDA to treat tobacco dependence are covered under the tobacco cessation benefit.
+(See page 37)